joinpursuit/8-3-module-three-assessment/README.md

 #### People page : 1 point

-- [ ] All content should be inside of some element with the class `.people`.
+- [ok] All content should be inside of some element with the class `.people`.

 - [ ] Has the text "Search for a Person" on the page.